-- Provide a copy of the Notice to each agricultural employee hired to work for respondent during the twelve-month period following the date that this Order becomes final; and, - 6.
-Notify the Regional Director in writing, within 30 days after the date this order becomes final, of the steps respondent has taken to comply with its terms.
+5. Provide a copy of the Notice to each agricultural employee hired to work for respondent during the twelve-month period following the date that this order becomes final, of the steps respondent has taken to comply with its terms.